-The use of social media for reviews has emerged as one of the major factors influencing consumers’ purchase decisions.
+The use of social media for reviews is one of the major factors influencing consumers’ purchase decisions.

 According to industry research:

-- Consumers expect brands to respond to reviews, and 53 percent expect businesses to respond to negative reviews within a week.
+- Consumers expect brands to respond to reviews, and 53% expect businesses to respond to negative reviews within a week.

-It’s no surprise, then, that companies are now embracing reviews as part of their marketing strategy.
+It’s no surprise that companies are now embracing reviews as part of their marketing strategy.

 When handled properly, online reviews even support and enhance the effectiveness of your social media strategy.
 Here are seven best practices you can apply to help you monitor social reviews and make reviews work in perfect harmony with your social media marketing efforts.

 Build a Strong Brand Reputation with Social Media and Reviews